MissParadoxical/Peekaboo-Discord-Bot/README.md

 # Peekaboo Discord Bot

 Peekaboo is a fun and interactive Discord bot that plays a game of "Peekaboo" with server members.
-The bot sends random "Peekaboo!" messages to channels, and users can earn points by reacting to these messages.
+The bot sends random "Peekaboo!" messages to channels, and users can earn points by reacting to these messages before they dissapear.

 ## Features

-- Sends "Peekaboo!" messages to random channels at regular intervals
+- Sends a "Peekaboo!" message to a random channels
-- Users earn points by reacting to the bot's messages
+- Users earn a point by reacting to the bot's message beofre it's gone
 - Leaderboard to track user scores
 - Admin commands for managing the game
 - Sleek, minimalist embed design for bot responses